Gruzzly-bear/Internship-Prosper-IT-Consulting/README.md

 The way I did it made it simple and understandable for the user to read.

+## Debugging Javascript
+My second story, was to figure out what was throwing exceptions on the application.
+Bugs are a huge annoyance and even the smallest and easiest ones to squash, are hard to find.
+After looking through the code and doing a bit of research I was able to locate where the issues were and correct them.

+### The first Error was "Uncaught ReferenceError: $ is not defined".
+This was fixed by simply moving how the scripts were loaded on the page.

+### The second erorr was Uncaught SyntaxError: Identifier ~~'XXXXXXXXX'~~ has already been declared.
+This was was resolved by putting a section of code into braces.

 ## Other skills acquired
 - The ability to comfortably work on a project and utilize Azure Dev-ops to successfully publish the code efficiently.